IamSreeman/IamSreeman.github.io/_posts/2024-07-10-my-ethical-beliefs-and-the-suffering-monster.md

 In the original <a href="https://en.wikipedia.org/wiki/Trolley_problem" target="_blank">trolley problem</a>, like most people, I too once thought that we should kill 1 person to save 5 people.
 But then, when I read the below slight modification of the trolley problem, I thought 1 person should not be killed to save 5 people.

-*The Transplant problem: A brilliant transplant surgeon has five patients, each in need of a different organ, each of whom will die without that organ.
+*<a href="https://www.jstor.org/stable/4320118" target="_blank">The Transplant problem</a>: A brilliant transplant surgeon has five patients, each in need of a different organ, each of whom will die without that organ.
 Unfortunately, there are no organs available to perform any of these five transplant operations.
 A healthy young traveler, just passing through the city the doctor works in, comes in for a routine checkup.
 In the course of doing the checkup, the doctor discovers that his organs are compatible with all five of his dying patients.
 Suppose further that if the young man were to disappear, no one would suspect the doctor.*

 My intuition said that in the above problem, the healthy young traveler should not be murdered.
 So, I understood my beliefs were inconsistent.
 Most people also answered similarly to me.
 So, most people are also inconsistent in their ethics.
 Most people also think about <a href="https://en.wikipedia.org/wiki/Trolley_problem#The_Fat_Man" target="_blank">The Fat Man</a> problem as similar to The Transplant problem and different from the original problem.